monarch-initiative/mondo/docs/editors-guide/project-management.md

   - [Resources](https://mondo.monarchinitiative.org/pages/resources/)- including new papers, presentations, blog posts, etc.
   - [Workhops](https://mondo.monarchinitiative.org/pages/workshop/)
   - [FAQs](https://mondo.monarchinitiative.org/pages/faq/) should be updated as new questions arise

+## Liase with Mondo Users

+- Keep track of Mondo users (keep contact info up to date, what project they are working on, how they are using Mondo)

 ## Onboarding of new contributors